-To use logical replication via BDR you will need PostgreSQL 9.4.
+To use logical replication via BDR or UDR you will need PostgreSQL 9.4 or newer.
 Earlier versions are not supported and will never be supported.

-Note: All the new features required have been submitted for inclusion in PostgreSQL.
+Note: All the new features required have been submitted for inclusion in PostgreSQL 9.5.
 Many have already been accepted and included.
-If all the functionality BDR requires is added to PostgreSQL then the need for a modified PostgreSQL will go away in the next version.
+If all the functionality BDR requires is added to PostgreSQL 9.5 then the need for a modified PostgreSQL will go away in the next version.

-Some of these modifications make small changes to PostgreSQL data directory.
+Some of these modifications make small changes to how PostgreSQL stores data on disk.
 As a result the modified PostgreSQL 9.4 used by BDR can't load data directories from unmodified PostgreSQL and vice versa.
-Users must dump and reload their database(s) to switch to a BDR-capable PostgreSQL.
+Users must dump and reload their database(s) to switch to a BDR-capable PostgreSQL, or use UDR for online-upgrade.
 See Installation.